berthubert/hello-dl-posts/hello-deep-learning/index.md

 The goal of this tutorial is to develop modern neural networks entirely from scratch, but where we still end up with really impressive results.

 [Code is here](https://github.com/berthubert/hello-dl).
-Markdown for blogposts can [also be found on GitHub](https://github.com/berthubert/hello-dl-posts) so you can turn typos into pull requests (thanks!).
+Markdown for blogposts can [also be found on GitHub](https://github.com/berthubert/hello-dl-posts) so you can turn typos into pull requests (thanks, the first updates have arrived!).

 Chapters: